Spanish debt heading towards crisis levels

-LONDON Spain's debt yields rose above 6 percent on Monday as investors worried about its budget deficit, knocking the euro and sending safe-haven German bonds to a record last set at the height of the euro zone crisis.
+LONDON Spain's debt yields broke above 6 percent on Monday as investors worried about its budget, knocking the euro and sending safe-haven German bonds to a record last set at the height of the euro zone crisis.

-U.S. stock futures pointed to a slightly higher opening for Wall Street in line with the recovery seen on most European share markets after sharp falls last week.
+Signs of slowing global growth also undermined sentiment in commodity markets while European equity markets were mostly in positive territory after sharp falls last week.

-But Spanish stocks plunged to three-year lows and the economy minister said the country had probably tipped back into recession for the second time since 2009.
+Spanish stocks were lower, however, reflecting concerns about the country's ability to finance its deficit and debt with borrowing costs on the rise.

 "We're back in full crisis mode," Rabobank strategist Lyn Graham-Taylor said.